raygun101/MarkupKit/README.md

         </LMTableViewCell>
     </LMTableView>

-Multiple `strings` PIs may be specified in a MarkupKit document.
+Multiple `strings` PIs may be specified in a single document.
 The values from all of the named string tables are merged into a single collection of localized string values available to the document.
 If the same value is defined by multiple tables (including the default, _Localizable.strings_), the most recently-defined value takes precedence.

 ### Factory Methods
 Some UIKit classes can't be instantiated by simply invoking the `new` method on the type.
 For example, instances of `UIButton` must be created by calling the `buttonWithType:` method of the `UIButton` class.
 Similarly, `UITableView` instances are initialized by calling `initWithFrame:style` on the table view instance, not the no-arg `init` method that is invoked by `new`.